earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
 Honolulu: U. Hawaii Press, 2001.

+* ⎯⎯⎯, trans. and ed. *The Poetics of Motoori Norinaga: A Hermeneutical Journey*.
+Honolulu: U. Hawaii Press, 2007.

 * Masheck, Joseph.
 Introduction to _Composition_, by Arthur Dow, 1--61.
 Berkley: University of California Press, 1997.

 * Mayeda, Graham. _Time, Space, and Ethics in the Philosophy of Watsuji Tetsurō, Kuki Shūzō, and Martin Heidegger_.
 New York: Routledge, 2006.